 How to Avoid:

 While writing a book put the reader in the middle of the action, or introduce a dramatic event.
 No one wants to read about your character going about their normal, peaceful life.
-Adding conflict to the beginning does not mean you have to introduce the main villain or central issue of the story.
+Adding conflict to the beginning does not mean you have to introduce the story’s main villain or central issue.
 You could introduce tension between two characters or include a dramatic event.

 When you’re writing your first draft, it’s okay if the beginning is shaky.
 Most professional authors trash their original beginning or heavily revise it after the draft is done.
 Some even write their beginning last so they know what to include!
 There are many writing apps too that can help you, check them out too.